 Emu meat: Yes, emu meat is also common in Australia just like kangaroo meat.
 Emu meat is used in burgers, pizza toppings and meat pies.

 Fish and chips: You cannot ignore the delights of fish and chips in Australia.
 Fresh fish is lightly fried to crispiness and is paired with French fries.
 This is the best meal to have on a sunny beach day in Australia.

 Barramundi: Barramundi is actually a fried fish with soft meat and crisply fried skin.
 This is one of the best street food in Australia.

-Australia tourism is rather infamous for being an expensive destination, but with careful planning, you can keep a check on your expenses.
+Australia is rather infamous for being an expensive destination, but with careful planning, you can keep a check on your expenses.
 Typical costs for Australia tourism would be as follows:

 Dorm bed in hostel: Rs 800-2000 per night